- Indexed using PubMed Central (PMC), DOAJ, ESCI, and Scopus

 If, after peer review, your manuscript is accepted for publication, a one-time article processing charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons license.

-Before submitting your manuscript to Epigenetic Insights, please ensure you have read the Aims & Scope.
+Before submitting your manuscript to Epigenetics Insights, please ensure you have read the Aims & Scope.

 Reviews are intended for a broad audience and therefore should be written with a view to informing readers who are not specialized in that particular field.
 Please avoid excessive jargon and technical detail.
 Reviews should capture the broad developments and implications of recent work.
-They should include an abstract of 150 words and should cite no more than 150 references.
+This journal accepts unsolicited review manuscripts for peer review.

 Commentaries are by invitation only.
-These are short summaries of significant recent and forthcoming papers, published elsewhere, that provide additional insights, new interpretations or speculation on the relevant topic.
-These manuscripts may include models, which due to space limitations were not included or discussed in the original paper.
+These are short summaries of significant recent and forthcoming papers, published elsewhere, that provide additional insights, new interpretations, or speculation on the relevant topic.
+These manuscripts may include models and/or additional data, which due to space limitations were not included or discussed in the original paper.
 Commentary material may be peer reviewed at the Editor's discretion.

-Methods and protocols describe a powerful experiment, a method or important technical updates relevant to the field.
-The Protocols section only features proven protocols, thus the authors of the protocol must have previously used their method to produce the work reported in a peer-reviewed primary journal.
+Methods and protocols articles describe a powerful experiment, a method, or important technical updates relevant to the field.
+The Protocols section only features proven protocols; thus, the authors of the protocol must have previously used their method to produce the work reported in a peer-reviewed primary journal.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.